digidem/maplibre-storymap/README.md

 You can set up a local server (served at `http://localhost:5000`) using Node.

-First, make sure you have Node and NPM installed.
+First, make sure you have Node and npm (Node Package Manager) installed.

-Next, in the directory, run `npm run build` to compile your scripts.
+Next, in the directory, run `npm install` to set up y our node packages, followed by `npm run build` to compile your scripts.

 To initialize the server, run `node index.js`.